Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing: Preliminaries

 Incomplete graphs on the same vertex set have a natural ``information order'', a partial order relation on the set $\frH_{V, \ifeatmap}$. \begin{definition}[Refinement] For incomplete graphs $\incgraph_1, \incgraph_2 \in \frH_{V, \ifeatmap}$, we say that $\incgraph_2$ \emph{refines} $\incgraph_1$, denoted by $\incgraph_2 \subseteq \incgraph_1$, if:

-\end{definition} Intuitively, $\incgraph_2 \subseteq \incgraph_1$ if and only if $\incgraph_2$ can be obtained from $\incgraph_1$ through a sequence of converting an unknown edge into a normal edge and converting an unknown edge into a non-edge.
-Featured graphs are the minimal elements of this order:
+\end{definition} Intuitively, $\incgraph_2 \subseteq \incgraph_1$ means $\incgraph_2$ can be obtained from $\incgraph_1$ through a sequence converting an unknown edge into a normal edge and converting an unknown edge into a non-edge.
+Featured graphs are the minimal elements of this order.

 \begin{definition}[Completion] For an incomplete graph $\incgraph \in \frH_{V, \ifeatmap}$, the completions of $\incgraph$, denoted by $\comp{\incgraph}$, is the set of graphs that refine $\incgraph$. \end{definition} It is easy to see that $\incgraph_2 \subseteq \incgraph_1$ if and only if $\comp{\incgraph_2} \subseteq \comp{\incgraph_1}$.